The Menopause Consultation – An Opportunity For Preventative Care Using Lifestyle Medicine

 Hello, I’m Kafa, a Certified Lifestyle Medicine Physician and GP based in Melbourne, Australia for 12 years.

 My most fulfilling consultations over the years are where I collaborate with my patients to achieve good health and wellbeing.
 I have a special interest in Women’s Health, especially in the Perimenopause and Menopause with my aim to make consultations accessible to women wherever they are in Australia and promote a long, healthy life.
+I offer telehealth services to ensure Women can access Menopause Consultations from anywhere in Australia.

 I have found the community of lifestyle medicine to be fulfilling, supportive and you can find me extolling the virtues of Lifestyle Medicine to anyone that can listen on any given day.